Elvis10ten/notes/src/2025-1a-nand-to-tetris.md

 | Function  | Adds two 16-bit numbers.     |
 | Comment   | The overflow bit is ignored. |

-The addition of two $n$-bit numbers can be done bitwise, from right to left (from LSB pairs to MSB pairs).
+The addition of two n-bit numbers can be done bitwise, from right to left (from LSB pairs to MSB pairs).
 In each step, the resulting carry bit from the previous step is fed into the addition.
 ```hdl
 /**
 * 16-bit adder: Adds two 16-bit two's complement values.